-Bribery refers to the act of offering, giving, promising, or authorizing, or extorting, soliciting, accepting, or receiving "anything of value" to improperly influence the actions of a person to obtain or retain business, secure an improper advantage, or otherwise induce or reward improper conduct which is unlawful or a breach of trust.
+The Company does not tolerate bribery or corruption.
+Accordingly, do not offer, promise, provide, solicit, or accept anything of value on the Company's behalf or in connection with Company business to improperly influence the actions of a person to obtain or retain business, secure an improper advantage, or otherwise induce or reward improper conduct which is unlawful or a breach of trust.